 Adjust seasoning to your taste.

-Roast time may vary depending on the size of potatoes and oven temperature.
+Roast time may vary depending on the size of the potatoes and oven temperature.

 Parboil time varies depending on the type and size of potatoes.

-Rosemary leaves have a pronounced flavour, so leaves from just couple of twigs are sufficient to infuse maximum flavour.
+Rosemary leaves have a pronounced flavour, so leaves from just a couple of stems are sufficient to infuse maximum flavour.

-Roasted new baby potatoes with skin on tastes great.
+Roasted new baby potatoes with skin on taste great.
 However, you can peel off the skin if you do not like the texture or taste of it.